structurizr/dsl/docs/language-reference.md

 In addition, workspaces are subject to the following rules:

-- Each view must have a unique "key" (this is generated for you if not specified; __warning: you will likely lose manual layout information when using automatically generated view keys__).
+- Each view must have a unique "key" (this is generated for you if not specified; __warning: automatically generated view keys are not guaranteed to be stable over time, and you will likely lose manual layout information when using them__).
 - Software and people names must be unique.
 - Container names must be unique within the context of a software system.
 - Component names must be unique within the context of a container.